Gwyneth Paltrow ski collision trial enters second week of testimony | KRDO

 Gwyneth Paltrow ski collision trial enters second week of testimony

-(CNN) -- The Utah civil trial involving actress Gwyneth Paltrow and a man who is accusing her of wrongdoing in relation to a 2016 ski collision is set to resume on Monday for its second week of proceedings.
+The Utah civil trial involving actress Gwyneth Paltrow and a man who is accusing her of wrongdoing in relation to a 2016 ski collision resumed Monday for its second week of proceedings.

 Lawyers indicated on Friday that the trial will continue with testimony from Terry Sanderson, the retired optometrist who is suing Paltrow, before the case turns over to Paltrow’s lawyers to present their defense.